USA Banner

 Resources

-FAST Act Fact Sheet: Metropolitan, Statewide, & Non-Metropolitan Planning FTA Fact Sheet on the planning provisions in the Bipartisan Infrastructure Law.
+FTA Fact Sheet: Metropolitan, Statewide, & Non-Metropolitan Planning - FTA Fact Sheet on the planning provisions in the Bipartisan Infrastructure Law.

-FHWA FAST Act Fact Sheet: Metropolitan Planning - FHWA fact sheet on the metropolitan planning provisions of the FAST Act.
+FHWA Fact Sheet: Metropolitan Planning - FHWA Fact Sheet on the metropolitan planning provisions of the Bipartisan Infrastructure Law.

 Additional resources related to Metropolitan, Statewide & Non-Metropolitan Planning